lacework/terraform-provider-lacework/docs/resources/resource_group.md

 Use this resource to create a Resource Group in order to categorize Lacework-identifiable assets.
 For more information, see the [Resource Groups documentation](https://docs.fortinet.com/document/lacework-forticnapp/latest/api-reference/690087/using-the-resource-groups-api).

+## Converting Original to Newer Resource Groups

+Please refer to this [documentation](convert_v1_to_v2_resource_groups.md) to understand how to convert the original resource groups to the newer resource groups.

 ## Example Usage